hdShang/arxiv-daily/docs/cs-GR/2025-08-04/papers/250802443v2-primu-uncertainty-estimation-for-novel-views-in-gaussian-splatting-f.md

 ---
 layout: default
-title: PRIMU: Uncertainty Estimation for Novel Views in Gaussian Splatting from Primitive-Based Representations of Error and Coverage
+title: "PRIMU: Uncertainty Estimation for Novel Views in Gaussian Splatting from Primitive-Based Representations of Error and Coverage"
 ---

 # PRIMU: Uncertainty Estimation for Novel Views in Gaussian Splatting from Primitive-Based Representations of Error and Coverage